gauravshankarcan/prom-snow/README.md

-# Connecting your Prometheus alerts to an API based ITSM tool
+# Connecting your Prometheus alerts to an API-based ITSM tool / Servicenow

 ## Overview